DeaglanBartlett/roxy/docs/source/tutorial.rst

-The ``roxy`` function ``roxy.causality.assess_causality`` fits both the forward and inverse relations to the dataset, produces plots of the data in both directions with both regression models overlaid and the corresponding normalised residuals plotted against the independent variable, and calculates the Spearman and Pearson correlation coefficients.
+The ``roxy`` function ``roxy.causality.assess_causality`` fits both the forward and inverse relations to the dataset, produces plots of the data in both directions with both regression models overlaid and the corresponding normalised residuals plotted against the independent variable, and calculates a correlation coefficient (Spearman, Pearson or HSIC).
 From these coefficients it makes a recommendation as to which variable to treat as independent and which dependent (which may require renaming the input arrays before performing the regression).